Skip to main content

 #

-3. Bring layers — Mountain sites like Delphi and Meteora are cooler than Athens.
+3. Bring layers.
+Mountain sites like Delphi and Meteora can be significantly cooler than Athens.
+A light jacket saves you from shivering through your tour.

-5. Consider overnights — Meteora, Olympia, and Nafplio deserve more than a rushed day trip.
+5. Consider overnights for the far ones.
+Meteora, Olympia, and Nafplio all deserve more than a rushed day trip.
+If your schedule allows it, sleep there.

 The Bottom Line